isaac-mason/arancini/packages/arancini/README.md

 Systems have lifecycle methods that are called when the system is added and removed from the world, and when the world is updated.

-You can use `this.query` to create a query that will be updated every time the world is updated, and will automatically be destroyed when the system is destroyed.
+You can use `this.query` to create a query linked to the system.
+These queries will automatically be destroyed when the system is destroyed.

 ```ts
 class MovementSystem extends System {